 God designed us to be in relationship not only with Him, but with one another.
 So how does a church with two campuses and over 1000 members get to know each other?
 Through small groups and through women’s and men’s ministries.

-If you would like know more about Adult Ministries, contact Jeff Ebert, Senior Pastor at 908.665.0050 or email email@example.com with ‘For Jeff Ebert’ in the subject line.
-If you would like to know more about Women’s Ministries, please contact Nancy Rizkalla at 908.665.0050 or email firstname.lastname@example.org with ‘For Nancy Rizkalla’ in the subject line.
+If you would like know more about Adult, Men’s or Women’s Ministries, contact Jeff Ebert, Senior Pastor at 908.665.0050 or email firstname.lastname@example.org with ‘For Jeff Ebert’ in the subject line.

 If you’ve seen our church lit up by neon lights on a Saturday night, you can bet it’s coming from one of our youth programs.
 We do loud, we do messy, we do wild – we do whatever it takes because we love teenagers.
 We are fully dedicated to reaching and teaching Junior High and High School students for Christ.
 Our student leadership team challenges kids to live out their faith and deepen their love for Jesus Christ through relational ministry, a culture of small groups, a core commitment to studying and following Scripture, fun activities, retreat experiences, and life-changing mission trips.
 While all of our programs are currently held at our New Providence campus, all students (including those from our New Community campus) are welcome to find their home here.